fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 WHERE "note". "important" IN (true, false) AND "note". "content" LIKE '%%';
 ```

-Let's further optimize the code so that the where-conditions are used only when necessary:
+Let's optimize the code so that the where-conditions are used only if necessary:

 ```js
 router.get('/', async (req, res) => {